 Steps to Fix CS:GO Error: VAC was unable to verify your game session

-These following methods are quite useful and most of the players have fixed the particular matchmaking error by applying these steps.
+The following methods are quite useful and most of the players have fixed the particular matchmaking error by applying these steps.
 So, let’s dive into it right now.

 1. Restart Steam Client

-It’s quite common to face errors or problems in your online game due to the missing or corrupted files or even due to the game client/launcher issue.
+It’s quite common to face errors or problems in your online game due to missing or corrupted files or even due to the game client/launcher issue.
 So, it’s better to exit the game launcher and start over again.

 - From the Steam client interface, click on the Steam in the top-left corner.

 - Here you will need to select the Exit button to fully close the game launcher.